AnkitDheendsa/Capstone/README.md

 # Capstone
 Capstone project: A machine learning model that detects and translates American Sign Language to written English text

-NOTE: If running Jupyter notebook causes errors, please run the regular python file attached (they are the same code) to mimic the demo video.
+NOTE: If running Jupyter notebook causes errors, please run the python file named "collect_data.py" (they are the same code) to mimic the demo video.

 Project Overview: